 A land trust is not required to have a federal tax ID number, nor is it required to file a tax return.
 The beneficiary of the trust, whether it be you or a business entity you control, is the taxpayer.

 So, when you transfer your property from your own name to the name of a land trust in which you are the beneficiary, there is no change in beneficial ownership, which makes it convenient and easy to use.

 You can also change beneficiaries underneath the trust by simply executing an Assignment of Beneficial Interest form.
 This can easily change the beneficiary from you, to an LLC, or to any other corporate entity you control.

 A handful of states have actually created statutes recognizing land trusts, also known as “Illinois Land Trusts”.
 In these states, notably Illinois and Florida, land trusts have been codified into law.

 Unfortunately, Colorado is not one of these states.
 In Colorado, there is no actual statute governing land trusts.
 But, this doesn't mean that land trusts are not legal in Colorado.

 In fact, support for land trusts in Colorado is implied by case law.
-What's more, Colorado title companies issue title insurance for and deal with transfers to and from land trusts on a regular basis.
+What's more, Colorado title companies issue title insurance for and deal with transfers to and from land trusts, which are just a specific type of revocable living trust, on a regular basis.